Swasth-Apps/swasth.co/src/pages/blog/panic-disorder.md

 ## **WHAT IS PANIC DISORDER?**

-Panic disorder includes recurrent panic attacks about an  anticipated increase in number of future attacks.
+The Panic disorder includes recurrent panic attacks about an anticipated increase in the number of future attacks.
 The person changes his/her behavior in an unacceptable way out of panic attacks.
 The panic attacks are associated with abrupt surges of intense fear or uneasiness that reaches the topmost point within a few seconds, along with some cognitive fluctuations.
 Panic attacks may arise due to a feared situation or unexpected reasons.

-Panic disorder is a type of [anxiety disorder](https://medlineplus.gov/anxiety.html).
+Panic disorder is a type of anxiety disorder.
 It causes panic attacks, which are sudden feelings of terror when there is no real danger.
 You may feel as if you are losing control.
 Panic attacks can happen anytime, anywhere, and without warning.
 You may live in fear of another attack and may avoid places where you have had an attack.
 For some people, fear takes over their lives and they cannot leave their homes.

-Considering the studies so far with respect to gender, it has been found out that women are more prone to panic disorder, almost twice or thrice more likely to be affected than men.
+Considering the studies so far concerning gender, it has been found out that women are more prone to panic disorder, almost twice or thrice more likely to be affected than men.
 The cause of such a difference could be mental instability because of separation or divorce.

 ## **CHARACTERISTICS FEATURES OF PANIC DISORDER**

 **Panic Attack Symptoms**

-• Skipping, racing or pounding heart
+• Skipping, racing, or pounding heart

 • Sweating